thuml/predrnn-pytorch/README.md

 ![rss](./pic/rss.png)

-## Evaluation in LPIPS (more sensitive to perceptual human judgments)
+## Evaluation in LPIPS

+LPIPS is more sensitive to perceptual human judgments, the lower the better.

 |        | Moving MNIST | KTH action |
 |  ----  | ----   | ---- |